qhle2001/Video_Generator/README.md

 - Final, type: **python Subtitles.py** to create subtitles after you had a video.
 ## Note

-- You must paste your openai's API key into API_KEY.txt file before you run above steps
+- You must paste your own API key of openai into API_KEY.txt file before you run above steps.

-If you'd like to contribute to the project, please follow the guidelines in the CONTRIBUTING.md file.

-## Issues

-If you find any issues or bugs, please report them in the Issues section.

-## License

-This project is licensed under the [Your License Name] license.
-See the LICENSE.md file for details.